snetting/openwebui-chat/README.md

 export const SYSTEM_PROMPT =
   "You are an expert in the supplied page content.
-Please ask questions to clarify the user's request. " + "Do not reference any documents or context the user cannot access, and do NOT include any bracketed citations (e.g., [1], [2]) in your responses. " +
+Please ask questions to clarify the user's request. " + "Do not reference any documents or context the user cannot access Do NOT include any bracketed citations/sources (e.g., [1], [2]) in your responses. " +
-  "Keep all responses short and succinct.";
+  "Keep all responses short and succinct. ";

-export const SHOW_THINKING = false;  // set to true to enable the <think> debug UI export const LLM_MODEL    = "qwen-general4b";  // model identifier to send in payload export const COLLECTION_IS  = ""; // knowledge collection, if used (otherwise leave empty)
+export const SHOW_THINKING = false;  // set to true to enable the <think> debug UI export const LLM_MODEL    = "qwen3-general0.6b";  // model identifier to send in payload export const COLLECTION_IS  = ""; // knowledge collection, if used (otherwise empty)
 ```

 > **Note:** Be sure to exclude `config.js` from public repos or version control if you use real credentials.